mammamiaragadai/virtual-audiophile/README.md

 # virtual-audiophile
-Software that an audio[hile could access, in a virtual space
+Software that an audiophile could access, in a virtual space